-Taka Makassar Island is a tiny treasure the lies within Komodo National Park in Flores, Indonesia.
+Taka Makassar Island is a tiny treasure that lies within Komodo National Park in Flores, Indonesia.

 Below, I’ve put together the most important information so you’ll get the most out of your visit to this enchanting island.

-Taka Makassar is a tiny island the lies in the middle of the sea near Labuan Bajo in Flores, Indonesia.
+Taka Makassar lies in the middle of the sea near Labuan Bajo in Flores, Indonesia.

-There are multiple flights from all bigger airports around Indonesia including Bali, Lombok, Jakarta, Surabaya, Makassar, and Kupang airport.
+There are multiple flights from all the bigger airports around Indonesia including Bali, Lombok, Jakarta, Surabaya, Makassar, and Kupang airports.

 This town is the starting point for all the liveaboards and day trips to and from the island.